d4goxn/bubble-pop/README.md

 # BubblePop

-A simple game for kids, by Sraemich and Dan.
+A simple game for kids, by Sraemech and Dan.

 Check it out at [http://bubble-pop.aws.af.cm/]